austinhenderson19/austinhenderson19/README.md

 ### Hi there, I'm Austin.
-I also go by the name "cogecosmarthub".
+I also go by the name "cerebralstud".
 Check me out on TryHackMe! :globe_with_meridians:

 ## I'm a Software Developer, Founder, and Security Researcher!
 - I'm the founder of two companies; Nolia Red, a security research company that specializes in tesitng network and application security, and Arconic, a company that offers consulting, software development, and product design :smile: